coreto-io/coreto-drt-api/README.md

-# CORETO TRUST PERFORMANCE LEDGER
+# CORETO DRT

-> Interact with the Coreto Trust and Performance Ledger using a simple REST API.
+> Interact with the Coreto DRT using a simple REST API.

 ---